-The significant accounting policies applied by the Company in the preparation of its consolidated consolidated financial Statements are listed below.
-Such accounting policies have been applied consistently to all the periods presented in these consolidated financial Statements.
+The significant accounting policies applied by the Company in the preparation of its financial statements are listed below.
+Such accounting policies have been applied consistently to all the periods presented in these financial statements.

-2.1 Basis of preparation of consolidated financial Statements a) Statement of compliance with Ind AS:
+2.1 Basis of preparation of Financial Statements

+a) Statement of compliance with Ind AS:

-These consolidated financial Statements are prepared in accordance with the Indian Accounting Standards (hereinafter referred to as the 'Ind AS') notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time) and presentation requirements of Division II of Schedule III to the Companies Act, 2013 (Ind AS compliant schedule III), as are applicable.
+These financial statements are prepared in accordance with the Indian Accounting Standards (hereinafter referred to as the 'Ind AS') notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time) and presentation requirements of Division II of Schedule III to the Companies Act, 2013 (Ind AS compliant schedule III), as are applicable.